-Choose Waveforms \rightarrow Page 1/2 \rightarrow Arb \rightarrow Arb Type \rightarrow Stored Waveforms to enter the following interface, as shown in Figure 2-22.
+Choose Waveforms \rightarrow Page 1/2 \rightarrow Arb \rightarrow Arb Type \rightarrow Stored Waveforms to enter the following interface, as shown in Figure 2-21.

-Figure 2-22 Stored Waveform Display Interface
+Figure 2-21 Stored Waveform Display Interface

-Rotate the knob or touch the screen to choose the desired waveform.
+Rotate the knob to choose the desired waveform.
 Then select Recall or press the knob to recall the corresponding waveform.